10 Snakes That Barely Move All Day

 Source: iNaturalist user John Lyakurwa – CC BY 4.0

 This snake’s very survival depends on not moving all day.
-The eastern twig snake (Thelotornis mossambicanus) has one great advantage over other snakes – a close resemblance to a tree branch.
+The eastern twig snake (Thelotornis mossambicanus) is found in southeastern Africa, including Tanzania, Mozambique and Malawi.
+Compared to other local snakes, they have one great advantage – a close resemblance to a tree branch.

-Its brown body is the exact colour of tree bark, while its head switches suddenly to green, to blend with leaves.
-Birds will fly overhead, annoyed at their lack of hunting success, while chattering tourists will walk past and not see a thing.
-If the eastern twig snake moves, then its camouflage is ruined, and that’s why this is one of southern Africa’s most stationary snakes.
+If the eastern twig snake moves, then its camouflage is completely ruined, and that’s why this is one of southern Africa’s most stationary snakes.
 They cling to branches virtually all day, usually on lower bushes rather than high in the canopies.

 8 Broad-headed snake